Today’s we return to the theme of SACRIFICE which figured quite a lot in the children’s reflections:

-During Lent we will undertake a Parish Census to create a Parish Register.
-You will be asked to give your name and address and contact details.
-You will also be asked if you would like to take on a role within the Parish, especially if you do not already do so.
-Among other tasks, we really could do with more Readers, Ministers of Holy Communion (for the Church and for home visits), Ministry of Welcome-Passkeepers, Altar Servers (Young people and adults).
+Please return the forms as soon as possible.
+Pens are available at the doors of the Church if you would like to complete them while at Church.
+You are asked to give your name and contact details.
+You are also asked if you would like to take on a role within the Parish, especially if you do not already do so.
 We already have people doing all these things, but we could use more and so we could better share the workload.

 Tea & Coffee